1felipo/slaves-CRUD/README.md

 ## Available scripts 👨‍💻

+>  All the scripts in the project directory

-Install the project modules: in the project directory:
+Install the project modules:

+    cd api
+    npm i
+    cd ../frontend
-    npm install
+    npm i

+### Api scripts

+>  All the scripts in the api directory: *./api*

-run the project in development mode:
+run the api:

+    cd api
-    npm run dev
+    npm start

-build the project in "./dist":
+build the api in *"./api/dist"*:

+    cd api
     npm run build

-remove the "./dist" folder:
+remove the *"./api/dist"* folder:

+    cd api
     npm run clean

+### Frontend scripts

+>  All the scripts in the frontend directory: *./frontend*

+run the frontend in development mode:

+    npm start

+build the frontend in *"./frontend/build"*:

+    npm run build

+remove the *./frontend/build* folder:

+    npm run eject

+test the frontend:

+    npm run test